 Not only do the earnings in a Roth grow tax-free, but there's no minimum distribution age attached, allowing your money to work longer and harder during retirement.

-Income earned from investments can also be withdrawn to cover qualified expenses, including the purchase of a first-time home, medical insurance premiums or higher education.
+Income earned from investments can also be withdrawn to cover qualified expenses, including the purchase of a first-time home, higher education or for medical insurance premiums during times of unemployment.

 By contrast, distributions from a traditional IRA before age 59 1/2 will generally cost you a 10 percent penalty.

 - Young workers who are in a lower tax bracket.

 - High-income earners ineligible to contribute directly to a Roth.